Skip to main content

 Inflammation can induce a state of “hormone resistance,” analogous to the well-understood phenomenon of insulin resistance.
 Pro-inflammatory cytokines, such as Tumor Necrosis Factor-alpha (TNF-α) and Interleukin-6 (IL-6), can interfere with the downstream signaling pathways activated by hormone-receptor binding.

-For example, they can phosphorylate key intracellular signaling molecules in a way that inhibits the normal cellular response to testosterone or IGF-1. with adequate levels of the hormone in the bloodstream (whether endogenous or exogenous), the target tissues are unable to respond appropriately.
+For example, they can phosphorylate key intracellular signaling molecules in a way that inhibits the normal cellular response to testosterone or IGF-1.
+This means that even with adequate levels of the hormone in the bloodstream (whether endogenous or exogenous), the target tissues are unable to respond appropriately.
 The clinical manifestation is a blunted therapeutic effect, where a patient’s lab values may look optimal, but their subjective experience of symptoms does not improve as expected.

 Furthermore, inflammation can directly impact hormone metabolism.
 The enzyme aromatase, which converts testosterone to estradiol, is known to be up-regulated by inflammatory cytokines, particularly in adipose tissue.
 An individual with high levels of systemic inflammation and excess adiposity may experience a higher rate of aromatization while on TRT, leading to an unfavorable testosterone-to-estrogen ratio and potential side effects like gynecomastia and water retention.

-A participatory wellness program focused on an (rich in omega-3 fatty acids, polyphenols, and fiber), regular exercise (which has potent anti-inflammatory effects), and stress reduction directly targets the root cause of this inflammatory milieu.
+A participatory wellness program focused on an anti-inflammatory diet (rich in omega-3 fatty acids, polyphenols, and fiber), regular exercise (which has potent anti-inflammatory effects), and stress reduction directly targets the root cause of this inflammatory milieu.
 By reducing the systemic inflammatory load, these strategies can enhance hormone receptor sensitivity and promote a more favorable metabolic fate for the hormones being administered.

 The table below summarizes the impact of key inflammatory markers on hormonal pathways, highlighting the importance of an anti-inflammatory lifestyle.